How to Build an Outdoor Pickleball Court?

 How thick should a pickleball court concrete be?

-Why do outdoor Pickleballs have more holes?
+Why do outdoor pickleballs have more holes?

 How much space do I need for a regulation-sized pickleball court?